Skip to content

 ASL Interpretation

 ASL interpreting is available upon request for the Grandstand Concert Series.
 To purchase Grandstand tickets in the ASL interpretation section, please call Etix (800-514-3849) or the State Fair Ticket Office (651-288-4427), or purchase in-person at the State Fair Ticket Office beginning July 8.
-Ticket purchases in the ASL interpretation section (Riser 1) must be made at least 14 days prior to the concert.
+Ticket purchases in the ASL interpretation section (near Riser) must be made at least 14 days prior to the concert.

 Assistive Listening Devices